ncatlab/nlab-content/pages/7/6/0/0/67/content.md

- kindly provided the following information on Hofer's theory of _polyfolds_ is apparently a certain kind of [[generalized smooth space]]s.
-The bulk of a theory developed by Hofer generalized approach to Fredholm operator analysis of geometrical origin, which gives a unified framework for [[symplectic field theory]], [[Floer homology]], some constructions in contact geometry etc. It has been developed by Helmut Hofer.
+Hofer's theory of _polyfolds_ may be viewed a certain kind of [[generalized smooth space]]s.
+The bulk of a theory developed by [[Helmut Hofer]] is a generalized approach to Fredholm operator analysis of geometrical origin, which gives a unified framework for [[symplectic field theory]], [[Floer homology]], some constructions in contact geometry etc.

 ## References

-#Reviews#
+####Reviews

 * Katrin Werheim's [quick introduction](http://math.mit.edu/~katrin/papers/slides_polyfolds.pdf).

 * Hofer's [lectures at Stanford on polyfolds](http://www.cims.nyu.edu/~hofer/stanford/lecture-1-5.pdf) (a  more complete version is [here](http://www.cims.nyu.edu/~hofer/stanford/lecture-1-6.pdf) but for the time being (?) it's password protected).

-#Articles by Hofer and his collaborators in the arxiv#
+####Articles by Hofer and his collaborators in the arxiv

-* Helmut Hofer, _Polyfolds and a general Fredholm theory_, [arXiv/0809.3753](http://arxiv.org/abs/0809.3753).
+* [[Helmut Hofer]], _Polyfolds and a general Fredholm theory_, [arXiv/0809.3753](http://arxiv.org/abs/0809.3753)

-* Helmut Hofer, Kris Wysocki, Eduard Zehnder, _Integration theory for zero sets of polyfold Fredholm sections_, [arXiv/0711.0781](http://arxiv.org/abs/0711.0781).
+* Helmut Hofer, Kris Wysocki, Eduard Zehnder, _Integration theory for zero sets of polyfold Fredholm sections_, [arXiv/0711.0781](http://arxiv.org/abs/0711.0781)

-* Helmut Hofer, Kris Wysocki, Eduard Zehnder, _A general Fredholm theory I: A splicing-based differential geometry_, [arXiv/0612604](http://arxiv.org/abs/math/0612604); _A general Fredholm theory II: implicit function theorems_, [arXiv/0705.1310](http://arxiv.org/abs/0705.1310); _A general Fredholm theory III: Fredholm functors and polyfolds_, [arXiv](http://arxiv.org/abs/0810.0736).
+* Helmut Hofer, Kris Wysocki, Eduard Zehnder, _A general Fredholm theory I: A splicing-based differential geometry_, [arXiv/0612604](http://arxiv.org/abs/math/0612604); _A general Fredholm theory II: implicit function theorems_, [arXiv/0705.1310](http://arxiv.org/abs/0705.1310); _A general Fredholm theory III: Fredholm functors and polyfolds_, [arXiv](http://arxiv.org/abs/0810.0736)

-* Helmut H. Hofer,  _A general Fredholm theory and applications_, [arXiv/math/0509366](http://arxiv.org/abs/math/0509366).
+* Helmut H. Hofer,  _A general Fredholm theory and applications_, [arXiv/math/0509366](http://arxiv.org/abs/math/0509366)

-We thank Eugene Lerman pof some of the information here.
+We thank Eugene Lerman for some of the information here.
 [[!redirects polyfolds]]